UK PM Sunak warns: A vote for Farage gifts Labour the election

 LONDON, June 14 (Reuters) - British Prime Minister Rishi Sunak warned on Friday that a vote for Nigel Farage's Reform UK party would hand electoral victory to Labour, after a poll put the right-wing group ahead of Sunak's Conservatives for the first time.

-Farage is one of Britain's most recognizable politicians best known for his decades long - and eventually successful - crusade for Britain to leave the European Union.
-His Reform UK party began life as the Brexit Party in 2018, during the tortuous negotiations on how Britain would leave the bloc.
+Farage is one of Britain's most recognisable politicians best known for his decades-long - and eventually successful - crusade for Britain to leave the European Union.
+His Reform UK party began life as the Brexit Party in 2018, during the tortuous negotiations over how Britain would leave the bloc.

+Farage's return to frontline politics has split support among right-of-centre voters, further damaging Sunak's hopes of winning an election he was already predicted to lose to the opposition Labour Party.

-"If this poll was replicated it would hand a blank check to Labour," Sunak said in Italy, where he is attending the G7 summit, according to remarks reported by British media.
+"If this poll was replicated it would hand a blank cheque to Labour," Sunak said in Italy, where he is attending the G7 summit, according to remarks reported by British media.

 "Ultimately a vote for anyone who is not a Conservative candidate makes it more likely that Keir Starmer is in No.10."